-Back pain is the most prevalent musculoskeletal condition that effects the general population effecting approximately 15-20% per year.
+Back pain is the most prevalent musculoskeletal condition that affects the general population effecting approximately 15-20% per year.
 There appears to be a belief that low back pain is saved for the elderly, inactive, overweight or indeed those who are involved in heavy manual jobs.
-Unfortunately, sports people are not exempt from this problem.
+Unfortunately, sportspeople are not exempt from this problem.
 Up to 85% of athletes that participated in sports that involved high spinal load reported low back pain at some point in their career.
 (Baranto et al., 2009)

-Although sports people receive more medical attention their short term recovery is thought to be poorer than the general population.
-This can be more problematic in amateur athletes who may incur loss of earnings as a result of their injury.
-Back pain can also take its toll on family and social life particularly when it becomes a chronic or recurrent problem.
+Although sportspeople receive more medical attention their short term recovery is thought to be poorer than the general population.
+This can be more problematic in amateur athletes who may incur a loss of earnings as a result of their injury.
+Back pain can also take its toll on the family and social life particularly when it becomes a chronic or recurrent problem.

 What Structures are involved?

 There are a number of misconceptions that appear to be commonplace in society and particularly in the sporting population with regard to the cause or contributors to back pain.
 Athletes often suspect a bone, joint or their pelvis being ‘out of place’ as being the source of their back pain.
 This was never more debated in the sports medicine world then in 2014 when Tiger Woods missed a major tournament citing his ‘sacrum being out of place’ as the primary factor.

 The reality is that these phenomena are unlikely to occur and there is certainly no medical research to back up such opinions.
 A difference in leg length is also regularly offered as misconceived contributor to low back pain in athletes.
 Although there are a small number of hurlers/footballers who may have a leg length difference due to a fracture or birth defect there appears to be an over diagnosis of this problem in athletes who get recurrent low back pain.